XYIheng/kea_doc/docs/source/tutorial.rst

 Here is a bug report from the app `#634 <https://github.com/federicoiosue/Omni-Notes/issues/634>`_, where a user complained that when he removed a tag, it removed other tags that sharing the same prefix.

-Then, from this bug report, we can get a property:
+Then, from this bug report, you can get a property:

 After removing the tag, the tag should be successfully removed and the note content should remain unchanged.

-From the bug report, we can get a property as follows:
+From the bug report, you can get a property as follows:

 - **P (Precondition)**: The tag exists.
 - **I (Interaction scenario)**: Remove the note tag from the tag list.